MartinvonBerg/Fotorama-Leaflet-Elevation/readme.md

 = 0.16.0 =
 12.02.2023: Adding a filter filter based on filenames and improved sorting function.
             Added am import / export function for plugin settings.
-            Added a simple Massonry Gallery to show images from a folder that works together with fslightbox.
+            Added a simple Masonry Gallery to show images from a folder that works together with fslightbox.

 = 0.15.0 =
 29.01.2023: Bug-Fix of Admin Settings for clean activation process.
 Cleanup /inc directory.
 Added an option to hide the elevation chart.
 Swiper CSS settings corrected for object-fit.
 Added margin settings in elevationClass.js to get correct height of elevation charts.
 Clean-up elevationClass.js.
 Correction of CSS-selectors for updateCSS functions in JS.
 Admin parameter table: settings with no shortcode added to table.